brian14708/wh-briefings/presidential-actions/2022-01/2022-01-26-executive-order-on-2022-amendments-to-the-manual-for-courts-martial-united-states.md

 modified_time: 2022-01-26 16:44:38-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/01/26/executive-order-on-2022-amendments-to-the-manual-for-courts-martial-united-states/
 published_time: 2022-01-26 16:44:37-05:00
-title: Executive Order on 2022 Amendments to the Manual for Courts-Martial, United States
+title: "Executive Order on 2022 Amendments to the Manual for Courts-Martial, United\_\
+  States"
 ---

 By the authority vested in me as President by the Constitution and the